Myths about automation

 This playbook and the Gorgias team encourage you to hide your support email from your website, which may seem blasphemous.
 But hiding your email doesn't make you less available.

-Between the Help Center and the Automation Add-on’s self-service tools, you provide plenty of great options for customers to get instant answers, even if your team is offline.
+Between the Help Center and Automate's self-service tools, you provide plenty of great options for customers to get instant answers, even if your team is offline.
 And with the Contact Form, you’re just as available as you were with email — except the Contact Form protects you against spam, and requires customers to categorize and structure their message.

 If your email is the most prominent way to contact you, you’re actually slowing down your customer service.
 Customers will email repetitive questions, like “Where is my order?”
 By steering customers toward automated and self-service options, they’ll get an instant answer, and your team will have more time for more complex interactions waiting in your inbox.